getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

-    And there is no success init marker file for the SDK version When the SDK crashes before reaching the successful init checkpoint Then the SDK can't create a success init marker file for the SDK version
+    And there is no success init marker file for the SDK version When the SDK crashes before reaching the successful init checkpoint Then the SDK can't create a success init marker file for the SDK version And the SDK doesn't disable itself

 Scenario: SDK version inits successfully second time with previous successful init
     Given there is a launch marker file for the SDK version And there is a success init marker file for the SDK version When the SDK inits
-    Then it deletes the launch and success init marker files for the SDK version When the SDK reaches the successful init checkpoint Then the SDK creates a success init marker file for the SDK version
+    Then it deletes the success init marker file for the SDK version When the SDK reaches the successful init checkpoint Then the SDK creates a success init marker file for the SDK version